AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 ### ResetAfterRequestTest

-Finds all classes that implement `ResetAfterRequestInterface` and verifies that the `_resetState()` method returns the state of the object to the same state as it was right after being constructed by ObjectManager.
+`ResetAfterRequestTest` finds all classes that implement `ResetAfterRequestInterface` and verifies that the `_resetState()` method returns the state of the object to the same state as it was after being constructed by ObjectManager.
 It does this by creating a service object with ObjectManager, cloning that object, then calling `_resetState()` and comparing it.
 It does not call any methods in between object instantiation and `_resetState()`, so it does not confirm resetting any mutable state.
-It does find problems where a bug or typo in `_resetState()` may set the state to something different than what it was originally.
+If it finds bugs or typos in `_resetState()`, it may set the state to something different than the original state.

-If this test fails, then you should check to see if you have changed a class in a way where the object after construction has different values in properties than after the `_resetState()` method is called.
-If the class that you are working on does not have `_resetState()` method itself, then check the class hierarchy for a superclass that is implementing it.
+If this test fails, then you should check to see if you have changed a class in a way where the object has different values in properties after construction comparted to after the `_resetState()` method is called.
+If the class that you are working on does not have the `_resetState()` method itself, then check the class hierarchy for a superclass that is implementing it.

 If the class is failing because of a `Typed property $x must not be accessed before initialization` error, see the discussion about this problem in the [GraphQlStateTest](#graphqlstatetests) section.